-Note that fatalsToBrowser does not work with mod_perl version 2.0 and higher.
+Note that fatalsToBrowser may not work well with mod_perl version 2.0 and higher.

 Changing the default message

 By default, the software error message is followed by a note to contact the Webmaster by e-mail with the time and date of the error.
 If this message is not to your liking, you can change it using the set_message() routine.
 This is not imported by default; you should import it on the use() line: